engyK/Simple-Perception-Stack-for-Self-Driving-Cars/README.md

 we also scaled the Distance units from pixels to meters; we assumed 7 meters per 400 pixels in the Y direction and 3.7 meters per 255 pixels in the X direction then we take the average of both curvatures

+4.**Car Offset:**<br>
+we assumed that the veichle centre is the same as the image centre then we calculated the lane centre.
+Thus, the car offset is simply the car centre minus the lane centre. we used the same mapping between the pixels and the meters.

  ## Phase 2
  1.  write the following command in cmd >>